What is a user story and why does it matter?

 • Serve as entry points for deeper technical discussions and specifications

 In complex software projects with multiple technologies and team members, user stories remove the technical dimension so everyone can contribute by simply thinking from the user's perspective.
+For a glossary of related terms, see the Innovation Dictionary.

 Great user stories are simple yet precise, focused on user value, and written at the right level of abstraction.
 They enable the team to deeply understand user needs without getting lost in implementation details or ambiguous language.

-• Stay high-level but accurate—simple and solid, avoiding buzzwords and acronyms
+• Stay high-level but accurate - simple and solid, avoiding buzzwords and acronyms

 • Focus on providing clarity about product features, not technical implementation

-• Write from genuine understanding of real users—their profiles, expectations, and pain points
+• Write from genuine understanding of real users - their profiles, expectations, and pain points

 • Think from the user's point of view, understanding their underlying needs and expected value

-• Make stories testable—you should be able to verify when the story is 'done'
+• Make stories testable - you should be able to verify when the story is 'done'

 • Keep them independent where possible so they can be prioritized and delivered separately